uws-eresearch/drafts/omeka-tools-day-post.md

 * The documentation, which at first glance seems fairly comprehensive is actually quite lacking.
 Examples of the plugin API are incorrect, and the description of the external API are pretty terse and very short on examples (eg they don't actually give an example of how to use your API key, or the pagination)/

-* The API while complete is a quite painful to use if you want to add anything - to add an item with metdata it's not as simple as saying {"title": "My title"} or even {"dc:title": "My Title"} - you have to do an API call to find elements called title, from the different element sets, then pick one and use *that*.
-And copy-pasting someone else's example is hard: their metadata element 50 may not be the same as ours.
+* The API while complete is quite painful to use if you want to add anything - to add an item with metadata it's not as simple as saying {"title": "My title"} or even {"dc:title": "My Title"} - you have to do an API call to find elements called Title, from the different element sets, then pick one and use *that*.
+And copy-pasting someone else's example is hard: their metadata element 50 may not be the same as yours.
 That's nothing a decent API library wouldn't take care of, and I'm looking for a student who'd like to take the Python API on as a project.

 * No access control to speak of.

-* Measured against our [principles], there one clear gap.
+* Measured against our [principles], there's one clear gap.
 We want to encourage all use of metadata to embrace linked-data principles and use URIs to identify things, in preference to strings.
 So while Omeka scores points for shipping with Dublin Core metadata, it loses out for not supporting *linked* data.
 If only it let you have a URI as well as a string value for any metadata field!
 We're not the only ones who want this, we know from sporadic forum posts that people want their linked data and the Omeka team seem to support the idea.
 So, we'll see what we can do to restart the conversation.

    (There are a few different ways that Omeka may support Linked Data.
 Here are just a few: